 - Disputes between commercial landlords and tenants.

-A few other differences between the Civil Court and the Supreme Court in New York?
+Here are a few additional differences between the Civil Court and the Supreme Court in New York:

 - Appeals: Some decisions from the Supreme Court may be appealed to a higher court, the Appellate Division, First Department, while the Appellate Term hears appeals from the New York City Civil Court and the New York City Criminal Court for New York and Bronx Counties.

-- Location: The Civil Court is located in the New York County Courthouse, while the Supreme Court's main courthouse is at 60 Centre Street, which also houses the Appellate Term.
+- Location: The Manhattan branch of the Civil Court sits at 111 Centre Street; the New York County Courthouse at 60 Centre Street houses the Supreme Court (Civil Term) and the Appellate Term.

-- Powers: The judges in the Civil Court can order the payment of money or fines and make decisions about family or housing matters, while the judges in the Supreme Court have broader powers and can also order jail sentences for criminal offenses.
+- Powers: The judges in the Civil Court can order the payment of money or fines and can resolve housing matters (landlord-tenant cases), but family-law issues are handled exclusively in Family Court.
+Judges in the Supreme Court have broader powers in both civil and criminal divisions.
+However, jail sentences are issued only in criminal proceedings, not in civil matters.

 Procedure for Self-Represented Cases